Kafva/lofy/README.md

 * Audio files are expected to have a non-empty `title` in their metadata.

 ## Future work
-YouTube-dl has support for many other sources and it should not be to difficult to integrate e.g. Soundcloud.
+YouTube-dl has support for many other sources and it should not be too difficult to integrate e.g. Soundcloud.